 Investors wanting to move with their families to North Worcestershire can find high quality independent and state schools close to where they live and work.
 These institutions also provide a talented pool of potential employees for any new business locating to the area.

-The new Engineering Centre of Excellence in Arrow Road, Redditch run by specialist training provider, Midland Group Training Services (MGTS) provides a dedicated local facility to ensure that young people within the area can be trained to provide the engineering skills that local companies require.
+The Engineering Centre of Excellence in Arrow Road, Redditch run by specialist training provider, Midland Group Training Services (MGTS) provides a dedicated local facility to ensure that young people within the area can be trained to provide the engineering skills that local companies require.
 Read more.

 For Wyre Forest businesses and residents.
 An Apprenticeship Support Scheme of £15,000 in funding to support local businesses to take on apprentices has been now been allocated for 2018/19.
 The scheme supports apprenticeships in Accounting, Business Administration, Manufacturing, Management and Social Media with particular emphasis on level 3.